Giordano International: Taiwan

+Southeast Asia

+Philippines

+The first Giordano store in the Philippines opened in 1989.

 Indonesia

 Giordano has 238 stores in Indonesia.
 The brand is also available at premium locations across the country, including Jakarta and Bali.

 Thailand

 Giordano launched the brand through the establishment of joint ventures in 1994.
 The company has 156 stores in the country.

 Singapore

 The company entered Singapore in 1985 as Southeast Asia's first phase of expansion.
 The company has 30 stores in the market.

 Vietnam and Cambodia

 The group currently has 44 stores in Vietnam and 3 stores in Cambodia, all located in premium locations.

 Malaysia

 The Group entered the Malaysian market and opened its first outlet in Kuala Lumpur in 1991.
 In Malaysia, the brand is located in a number of premium locations, including Pavilion KL, Suria KLCC and the Exchange TRX.
 The group has 88 stores in Malaysia.

 South Korea

 The first retail store opened in 1994.
 Giordano's most prominent store is the three-storey flagship store in Gangnam.
 Other stores are located in prime locations, including Lotte World Mall.
 Currently, the group has 120 stores in the country.